 On The Ridge Of The Santa Cruz Mountains

 Time to go home.
-The weather has turned bad again and it’s cool and overcast, and I feel rain in the air as I walk across the parking lot to my car.
+The weather has turned bad again and it’s cool and overcast.
+I feel rain in the air as I walk across the parking lot to my car.
 Checkout completed and I’m on the road by 10.30 am.
 I search in vain downtown for a gas station and end up going here and there for a while before finding one.
 I need to fill up here because where I’m going this morning I doubt there will be any gas stations.
 Plus I figure it will be cheaper here than at the airport when I can just do a dash-and-splash to return the car full.

 I know where I need to go for gas from last year and boy, is it expensive!
 Only to be expected near the airport of course but I’m glad I filled up this morning.
 I drive out of the gas station and a short way up the road I pull into the Rental Car Return.
-I drop the car off, get on the monorail and go into the terminal.
+After dropping the car off, I get on the monorail and go into the terminal.
 Through passport control and security without too much delay, and I settle down at the gate to await the flight.

-The plane is on time thankfully, a coffee passes some time and then boarding commences, and I’m on my way home.
+The plane is on time thankfully.
+A coffee passes some time and then boarding commences, and I’m on my way home.